Umberto Valenti: Valenti vs. Masseria

-Murder
+Death

-Forty-eight hours later, on August 11, Umberto Valenti attended a meeting in a cafe at the corner of Second Avenue and E. 12th Street.
+Forty-eight hours later, on August 11, Umberto Valenti attended a sit-down meeting with Masseria and others in a cafe at the corner of Second Avenue and E. 12th Street.
 Accounts differ as to who was there.
 Masseria's key ally Giuseppe Morello is often said to have been present.
-Apparently realizing his life was in danger, Valenti burst outside as the bullets began flying.
+The meeting was ultimately an ambush.
+Apparently, realizing his life was in danger, Valenti burst from the table and ran outside as the bullets began flying.
 An eight-year-old girl standing nearby was wounded.
-Valenti managed to make it on the running board of a passing taxi before collapsing mortally wounded.
+Valenti, gravely injured by gunfire, managed to make it on the running board of a passing taxi before collapsing onto the pavement where he died.
 The Herald stated, "Valenti, said to be strong in his hatred of Masseria, was killed coldly and with as little compunction as one would swat a fly."
 Gangland lore had long held that his killer was none other than Charles "Lucky" Luciano.
 Just after this incident, Giuseppe Masseria began being referred to as "Joe the Boss".